In regions Africa and Cameroon and in group Africa

 On the 17th of October 2018, the Shelter Cluster was activated for the South-West and North-West regions to support the response to the recent crisis.
 The cluster is led by UNHCR. while in the Far North and at the national level, UNHCR leads coordination through a sectorial approach since 2015.

-The Shelter Sector has identified Mayo-Sava, Logone et Chari and Mayo-Tsanaga as the divisions that present the highest concentration of people in need while Logone et Chari is the division with the highest severity of needs where people are living severe shelter inadequacies.
+According to data collected during the last Multisectoral Needs Assesment the Shelter Sector has identified Lagone et Chari, Mayo Sava and Mayo Tsanaga, Donga Mantung, Bui, Mezam, Kupe, Meme, Fako as the divisions that present the highest concentration of people in need while Mayo Danay and Lagone et Charie are the divisions with the highest severity of needs where people are experiencing severe shelter inadequacies.

 The loss of shelter and household items influences the physical and mental well-being of people with greater consequences on children, older people, pregnant/lactating women, and persons living with disabilities.
 Degradation of shelter forces adoption of negative coping strategies such as early marriage, economic exploitation, recruitment by armed groups and other human rights violations.